Kmer-File-Format/kff-reference/README.md

 The main part of the file is a succession of sections.
 These sections can be of different types.
-The most important two are the global declaration of variables and the raw data sections.
+The most important two are the 'global variables declarations' and the 'raw data' sections.
 Other sections are used in particular contexts to store sequences more efficiently than raw data sections.

-The first Byte of each section define its type.
+The first byte of each section defines its type.

-## Section: global variable declaration
+## Section: global variables declarations

-This kind of section can be seen as a zone of global scope variable definition.
+This type of section can be seen as a zone of global-scope variables definitions.
 The other sections need the definition of some variables (the k value for example).
-A list of needed values for other sections is given in their documentation.
+A list of needed values for other sections is given in this specification.
-The variables are pairs of name/value where names are ascii texts ended with a '\0' character and values are 64 bits fields.
+Each variable is a (name,value) pair where a name is a ASCII text ending with a '\0' character, and a value is a 64 bits field.
-A varible can be define a multiple time accros the file.
+A variable can be redefined within the same file.
+Its value will then be the last one encountered.
-The value to take into acount at a certain point of the file is the last value encountered.

-Section values:
+Section contents:
 * type: char 'v' (1 Byte)
 * nb_vars: The number of numbers declared in this section (8 bytes).
 * vars: A succession of nb_vars number composed as follow: